Costume coordination

 Costume coordination is a method of dressing actors, employees or a person or group for theatrical productions and any venue requiring a fully realized character.
 It consists of pulling or renting existing stock clothing and costumes, altering them as needed to be used as stage clothes in a theatrical production, oversee their use, cleaning and eventual return to storage or rental company.
 Just as with costume design, the costume coordinator creates the overall appearance of the characters, but with the use of on hand items, including accessories.
 Sometimes coordinators may have a small budget to augment the existing stock or alter it for production needs.

 Many theatres with smaller budgets regularly reuse existing stock, especially older companies with large costume warehouses.
-It is also a staple of community theatre positions because it entails less time and effort and is the usual manner for schools to costume student performers from stored costumes donated or previously purchased.
+It is also a staple of community theatre productions because it entails less time and effort and is the usual manner for schools to costume student performers from stored costumes donated or previously purchased.

 Coordination of costumes is also required at theme parks and festivals which require performers and dancers to have a consistent appearance, or maintained as originally designed.

 Celebrity costumes

-There are costumes made for film and theater, but it is also made show off popular looks to fans and friends on the red carpet or other fancy places.
+There are both costumes made for film and theater, and costumes designed to show off popular looks to fans and friends on the red carpet or other lavish establishments or events.

 Discovered by Insider articles, celebrity women tend to dress or half dress for that manner, when they are not filming or doing production.
-These specific locations are places like, the Red Carpet, Engagement photos, Music Awards, VMA's, Venice Film Festival, and the Grammy's.
-This isn't a bashing statement, it is an honoring one.
-Celebrity women are constantly recognized for what they are wearing outside of the professional/ business atmosphere.
-These celebrity women are praised by their glam and style.
-They become more iconic for their stunning appearances at these elegant events.
-These outfits and designs are still in some way a costume because it's making up a certain character.
-As mentioned in Jorgensen book, famous designer Edith Head says, a celebrity wears different costumes to become someone different.
-The clothing chosen by designers for celebrities are the gifts of celebration, style and beauty.
+These specific locations include, the Red Carpet, Engagement photos, Music Awards, VMA's, Venice Film Festival, and the Grammy's.